bartos97/particles-simulator/README.md

 When cloning repo make sure you're using `--recurse-submodules` flag.

 ## How to run
 Use `run.bat` script.
-In source code it is in `scripts/` folder, in release zip it's in root directory.
+It's in root directory.
 You can pass command line options, described below.

 ### Command line options
 - `--num` (default: `10`) how many particles to generate